mauricio/mauricio.github.com/_posts/2014-02-09-foreman-and-environment-variables.md

 ---
 layout: post
-title: Using foreman and environment variables to run your apps in development
+title: Using foreman and environment variables to isolate and run your apps in development
 subtitle: or why you should stop installing stuff as services in your machine
 ---